TheLazyCat00/replace-nvim/README.md

+Don't use this plugin!
+I stopped developing it because I found (https://github.com/gbprod/substitute.nvim)[substitute.nvim] which is way better.

 # replace-nvim 📝

 replace-nvim is a Neovim plugin that lets you replace parts of your code with the content from your clipboard using text objects.
 This means that if you bind `t` to it, you can do `tab` (`t` around block) and the content from the + register will be inserted into that section.